quantify-os/quantify-scheduler/docs/user_guide.rst

 It extends the circuit model from quantum information processing by adding a pulse-level representation to operations defined at the gate-level, and the ability to specify timing constraints between operations.
 Thus, a user is able to mix gate- and pulse-level operations in a quantum circuit.

+In quantify scheduler, both a quantum circuit consisting of gates and measurements and a timed sequence of control pulses are described

 .. todo::

     add paragraph on concepts and what a schedule is here.